Nicolinas: Roubalheiras

 The Roubalheiras (thefts) involve the theft of items ranging from flower pots to cattle.
 It takes place on a random night between 29 November and 7 December (the length of the Nicolinas), and the night is hidden from everyone except the committee and local authorities.
 The date of the Roubalheiras changes annually.

 A note is placed on the spot where the stolen items were, to alert their owners.
 It assures the item's owners that the disappearance was a part of the Nicolinas (not robbery) and directs them to the Toural, where the stolen possessions are displayed the following day and wait to be retrieved.
 The Roubalheiras is organized by the committee, which notifies the local authorities.

 The Torre dos Almadas is the headquarters of the AAELG, the Guimarães High School alumni association.

 The Roubalheiras previously coincided with the Posses on 4 December, after the Magusto.
 The first Roubalheiras took place in 1895 as part of an effort to revive the Nicolinas.
 It was initially called Rapto das Tabuletas (Kidnapping of the Signs), since signs outside shops and restaurants were popular targets of the thefts, but Roubalheiras is now their official name.
-They are a contemporary adaptation of a tradition in the villages of the Minho region, observed on the 29 June Dia dos Atrancamentos, in which boys would relocate food, harvest tools and carts to confuse the adults.
+They are a contemporary adaptation of a tradition in the villages of the Minho region, observed on 29 June Dia dos Atrancamentos, in which boys would relocate food, harvest tools and carts to confuse the adults.

 The Roubalheiras were celebrated intermittently during the 20th century.
 The festival was abolished in 1905, and was reinstated four years later; it was again abolished in 1912, and revived in 1919.
 After another ban in the late 1920s, the tradition was revived in the 1950s and continued until 1973.
 It was again revived in 1994 and has been occurring ever since, deterring misuse of the festival as a pretext for illegal activity.

 In 2021, despite the COVID-19 pandemic, it had the highest number of stolen items in Roubalheiras history; pilfered items included a bull and a trailer, backhoe loader and road-paving machine.
 The following year, property included a bull and a goat.
 The variety of stolen items expanded in 2023 and included a goalpost and football bench from the Afonso Henriques Stadium, scooters and bicycles, supermarket trolleys, and a number of gas heaters.
 The number of items in 2024 was smaller, but the theft of animals (including a goat) continued.